TobiasGruening/ARU-Net/README.md

 3. Clone the Repo

 ### Demo
-to run the demo follow:
+To run the demo follow:
 + open a shell
 + make sure Tensorflow is available, e.g., go to docker environment, activate conda, ...
 + navigate to ....../ARU-Net
-+ run
++ run:
 ```
 python run_demo_inference.py
 ```